-The purpose of these assignments is to provide opportunities for students to continue to practice the course material and reflect on their performance.
-Just like last semester, I will be offering BONUS WORK as an incentive for students to engage in these beneficial opportunities.
+Together, these assignments are referred to as BONUS WORK.
+The purpose of these assignments is to provide opportunities for students to continue to practice the course material, reflect on their performance, engage with their peers, and practice scientific inquiry.
+I will be offering BONUS WORK as an incentive for students to engage in these beneficial opportunities.

 Students that complete these assignments may be eligible to earn an additional 0.5 added to their grade at the end of the semester.
-(See Grading Section-BONUS WORK for more details).
+(See Grading Section- BONUS WORK for more details).